Stuti-Tandon/GIT-AND-GITHUB-BASICS/Concepts_and_Commands.md

    5. git commit -m "Initial commit"  # Commit the files
    6. git branch -M main         # (Optional) Rename branch to 'main'
    7. git remote add origin https://github.com/username/repo.git  # Link to GitHub repo
    8. git push -u origin main

+Git Basics – Concepts + Commands
+1. Repository

+A Git repository is a workspace where project files, history, and configuration are stored.
+It can be local on your machine or remote (e.g., on GitHub, GitLab).

+a.
+Initialize a repository locally

+git init

+b.
+Clone an existing repository from remote

+git clone <remote-url>